Neurotoxicology & Nutritional Deficiencies

 Organophosphate toxicity has three phases: (1) Acute cholinergic crisis (DUMBELS) — treat with atropine + pralidoxime; (2) Intermediate syndrome (1–4 days later) — proximal and respiratory muscle weakness, may need ventilation; (3) OPIDN (organophosphate-induced delayed neuropathy, 2–4 weeks later) — distal axonal neuropathy affecting legs > arms.
 Pralidoxime must be given early before the AChE-organophosphate complex "ages" (becomes irreversible).

 Carbon monoxide poisoning classically causes bilateral globus pallidus necrosis on MRI.
 The delayed neuropsychiatric syndrome occurs days to weeks after apparent recovery and includes cognitive decline, personality changes, parkinsonism, and incontinence.
 This delayed syndrome occurs in up to 40% of severely poisoned patients.
-Hyperbaric oxygen may reduce the risk but evidence is debated.
+All suspected CO poisoning warrants 100% normobaric oxygen; hyperbaric oxygen is reserved for selected severe/high-risk cases (loss of consciousness, neurologic deficits, cardiac ischemia, severe acidosis, very high COHb, or pregnancy per local protocol).
+Evidence for HBO benefit is debated.

 Drug-Induced Neurotoxicity